 Who Must Receive Notice

-Arizona requires that notice of a conservatorship hearing reach the people closest to the individual in need of protection.
-The statute identifies four categories of people who must be notified: the protected person (if 14 or older), the spouse, parents, and adult children.
-If none of those family members can be located, at least one adult relative must be found and notified.
+Arizona requires notice of a conservatorship hearing to reach those closest to the person in need of protection.
+The law lists four groups: the protected person (if 14 or older), the spouse, parents, and adult children.

 In a proceeding for the appointment or substitution of a conservator of a protected person or person allegedly in need of protection, other than the appointment of a temporary conservator or temporary suspension of a conservator, notice of the hearing shall be given to each of the following: 1.
 The protected person or the person allegedly in need of protection if that person is fourteen years of age or older.
 2. The spouse, parents and adult children of the protected person or person allegedly in need of protection.